ionic-team/ionic-framework/README.md

 Ionic is based on [Angular](https://angular.io/) and comes with many significant performance, usability, and feature improvements over the past versions.

-See the [Building Apps with Ionic 2](http://adamdbradley.github.io/building-with-ionic2) slides for a quick overview or watch our [Crash Course](https://youtu.be/O2WiI9QrS5s) video for a quick walkthrough on how to get started using Ionic.
+See the [Building Apps with Ionic](http://adamdbradley.github.io/building-with-ionic2) slides for a quick overview or watch our [Crash Course](https://youtu.be/O2WiI9QrS5s) video for a quick walkthrough on how to get started using Ionic.